Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question captures a more authentic view into someone experience and also opens the door for a broader conversation about culture, team work, or other aspects of the employee experience.

-## How would you describe the work environment here?
+## How Would You Describe the Work Environment Here?

 ### Who to Ask:
 Peer / Teammate